Kipchaks in Georgia: Later period

 The Christianized (and already Georgianized) Kipchak officers, known to the Georgians as naqivchaqari (i.e., "de-Kipchakized"), played a crucial role in suppressing the nobles' revolts of that time.
 Through their loyal service to the Georgian crown they grew in influence and prestige, and emerged during the reign of George III (1156–1184) as a new military aristocracy in sharp contrast to the old, frequently self-interested, Georgian feudal lords.
 This caused a great discontent in the aristocratic opposition, which forced George’s successor Queen Thamar (1184–1213) to retire virtually all high-ranking assimilated Cumans-Kipchaks.
-The latter is sometimes referred to as the Georgian Simon de Montfort in reference to his demands to limit the royal power.

 Thamar and her successor, George IV Lasha (1213–1223), continued to employ Cuman-Kipchak mercenaries, perhaps in tens of thousands.
 They were referred by the Georgians as qivchaqni akhalni, i.e., "new Kipchaks".
-One part of them, however, was refused to be enrolled in the royal army, and they moved on to Ganja, Arran, in what is now Azerbaijan.
+Some of them, however, were refused enrollment in the royal army, and they moved on to Ganja, Arran, in what is now Azerbaijan.
 The Georgians subsequently defeated these marauding bands and scattered them.
-Although the Cuman-Kipchaks continued to serve in the Georgian ranks, a number of the Cuman-Kipchak units joined the Khwarezmian prince Jalal ad-Din Mingburnu in his expedition against Georgia in 1225, thereby guaranteeing his victory.
+Although the Cuman-Kipchaks continued to serve in the Georgian ranks, a number of the Cuman-Kipchak units joined the Khwarezmian prince Jalal al-Din Mangburni in his expedition against Georgia in 1225, thereby guaranteeing his victory.
 The Cumans-Kipchaks remained on both sides of the divide during the Mongol campaigns in Georgia in the late 1230s, but most subsequently integrated with the Mongol hordes.